binkley/basilisk/README.md

 ### Swagger

-Of course, there is a [Swagger UI](http://localhost:8080/swagger-ui.html).
+Of course, there is a [Swagger UI](http://localhost:8080/swagger-ui.html) to browse your REST endpoints.

 ### Spring Data REST